CiscoTestAutomation/genietelemetry/docs/plugins.rst

 Plugin System
 =============

-``genietelemetry`` is designed around a modular plugin-based architecture.
+``genie.telemetry`` is designed around a modular plugin-based architecture.
 The end goal is to allow maximum developer configurability & extendability without sacrificing overall structure, flow and code-base integrity.

 .. note::

-    GenieTelemetry plugins are not for the faint of heart: it is intended for advanced developers to provide optional *pluggable* ``genietelemetry`` features for other developers to use.
+    Genie Telemetry plugins are not for the faint of heart: it is intended for advanced developers to provide optional *pluggable* ``genie.telemetry`` features for other developers to use.

 Concept & Rules
 ---------------

-Plugins offers *optional* functionalities that may be added to ``genietelemetry``.
+Plugins offers *optional* functionalities that may be added to ``genie.telemetry``.
 Each plugin must be configured first via a configuration YAML file before they can be loaded, instantiated and executed.

 All plugins must obey the following rules of development:

-- plugins may be configured globally (for all runs in this pyATS instance) by creating a  ``genietelemetry_config.yaml`` in the root pyATS installation folder.

 - plugins may be configured locally (for this run only) by passing in a config YAML via a command-line argument called ``-configuration``.

 - plugins shall be independent from all other plugins.

-- plugins must inherit from ``genietelemetry.plugins.bases.BasePlugin`` class
+- plugins must inherit from ``genie.telemetry.plugin.BasePlugin`` class

-- plugins may contain its own argument parser.
-Such parsers shall follow the :ref:`genietelemetry_argument_propagation` scheme, and shall not contain positional arguments.
+- plugins may contain its own argument parser which standardizes on double-dash ``--`` style arguments, and shall not contain positional arguments.

-- plugins may modify ``genietelemetry.runtime`` attributes, but is it the responbility of the plugin owner to diagnose and support any failures due to such changes.

-- plugin developers are expected to read and understand ``genietelemetry`` source code.
+- plugin developers are expected to read and understand ``genie.telemetry`` plugin template.
 It is mostly not possible to develop useful plugins by simply reading this document.

 There is only one stage where plugins may run its actions.

-.. csv-table:: GenieTelemetry Plugin Stages
+.. csv-table:: Genie Telemetry Plugin Stages
     :header: Stage, Description

     ``execution``, "core plugin execution logic"